 The above photo is a thermal image of a central A/C system while operating.
 It shows an even heat distribution pattern on the exterior coil and is one indicator that the system is properly functioning.
 WIN Home Inspection can perform an infrared (IR) thermal scan of your home's major systems which includes your A/C system to help verify proper function.

 Besides maintaining the A/C system itself, ensuring that your home is properly insulated can save you money that would otherwise go into running your A/C system longer.
 A good thing about insulation is that it will save you money in heating and cooling seasons.
-Current attic insulation standards in our area for a new home would be an R-38 (minimum).
+Current attic insulation standards in our area for a new home is now R-49 (minimum) as of Oct 2018.
 If your home was built prior to 2006, the amount of insulation in your attic is probably less than this current standard.
 Most older homes have low amounts of insulation and many have none.
 In most homes, however, adding insulation is relatively easy to do plus doing so can pay you back in lower energy bills by way of more efficient heating and cooling.